 - Key Stage 4 (Years 10 & 11, for pupils aged 14-15) *

 - Key Stage 5/Sixth Form (Years 12 & 13, for pupils aged 16-17) *

 * the age of the child on 31st August for a September start

 The Key Stage 3 to 5 programme at the British School of Bucharest provides students with rigorous and challenging academic learning, complemented by a range of extra-curricular activities, including after-school co-curricular activities (CCAs), a variety of school trips and a work experience programme.

 Our Secondary School bases its principles on a positive behaviour strategy that supports our strong core values and a focus on discipline, respect and manners.
 Teachers and staff build positive relationships with pupils and assist them in fulfilling their potential, helping to prepare them for their future, and working closely with them on social, emotional and personal development.

 - Years 7, 8 & 9

 - For pupils aged 11-13 (the pupil’s age on 31st August for a September start)

-The challenges at Key Stage 3 are both exciting and demanding.
-These are vitally important years for laying the foundations for lifelong learning and influencing the crucial decisions pupils will make at age 14.
+The challenges in Key Stage 3 are both exciting and demanding.
+These are vitally essential years for laying the foundations for lifelong learning and influencing the crucial decisions pupils will make at age 14.

 Students follow the National Curriculum for England.
 This includes English, Mathematics, Science, History, Geography, World Religions, Computing, Music, Art, Drama, Design Technology, PHSCE, Physical Education, and two Modern Foreign Languages from French, German, Mandarin or Spanish, with one studied from beginner level from Year 8.